 On some of our premium baits, we use Owner line swivels as hook hangers, so that the hook anchor pivots.

-We clear coat our baits with either two-part epoxy or a premium UV-cure epoxy.
+We clear coat our baits with a premium UV-cure epoxy.

-We offer walking stickbaits, glidebaits, two-, three-, and fourpiece wakebaits, crankbaits, rats, lipless crankbaits, minnow-darters, choppers, and little baits that we call "fireflies."
+We offer walking stickbaits, glidebaits, two-, three-, and fourpiece wakebaits, crankbaits, rats, minnow-darters, choppers, and little baits that we call "fireflies."
 And more.
-All of our designs have been personally tested and approved by Amber Russo and Brit Britten, both avid anglers on the delta.
+All of our designs have been personally tested and approved by Amber Russo and Britt Brittain, both avid Delta anglers.

 If you slam your wooden bait against a rock, the epoxy top coat may get dinged.
 No problem.
 Super glue (cyanoacrylate) seals the top coat on the spot.
 Or, some five-minute epoxy works wonders.
 If you are perfectionist, try the epoxy product used by many bait makers: Devcon Two Ton.
 Devcon is very hard and very transparent.
 It will look best if you sand the damaged area lightly and brush on a thin coat of epoxy.
 Keep the bait in motion for 15 minutes or so, to prevent runs and drips.
 Of course, any penetrations of the body need to be sealed immediately to prevent water intrusion.